tier4/AWSIM/docs/Components/Sensors/LiDARSensor/LiDARSensor/index.md

         - `Enable Restriction Randomizer` - enable/disable random periodic mode (default: `false`)
         - `Min Random Period` - lower bound of time period in seconds used in random mode
         - `Max Random Period` - upper bound of time period in seconds used in random mode
     - *Additional options (available for some Lidar Model Preset)*
+        - Uniform range LiDARs
-        - `Min Range` - minimum range of the sensor (if not avaiable, the range is different for each laser in `Laser Array`)
+            - `Min Range` - minimum range of the sensor
-        - `Max Range` - maximum range of the sensor (if not avaiable, the range is different for each laser in `Laser Array`)
+            - `Max Range` - maximum range of the sensor
-        - `High Resolution Mode Enabled` - whether to activate high resolution mode (available for `Hesai Pandar 128E4X` LiDAR model)
+        - Non-uniform range LiDARs
+            - `Range Modification Tooltip` - empty object to inform how to modify range via Tooltip

 #### Output Data
 `LidarSensor` provides public methods to extend this pipeline with additional `RGL` nodes.